 Step 4: As the hearing date approaches, prepare an Order Changing Name of an Adult and lodge it with the assigned Commissioner at last five days prior to the hearing date.

 Step 5: Attend the hearing!
 You must attend the hearing date for the order to be signed.
 Your attorney or the Court will ask you questions about the reasons for the name change and your understanding of the limitations.
 If approved, the Court will sign the Order and present papers to you to take to the Clerk.
 Your name is formally changed now, but your not finished yet.

 Step 6: Once the Order is signed, obtain a certified copy of the Order from the Clerk of the Court.
 You should obtain at least two certified copies of the Order.

 Step 7: Immediately take the order to your nearest Social Security Administration office to have a new social security card issued in your new name.
 Remember to take a certified copy of the Order with you.

-Step 9: If you are traveling, and it has been over a year your passport was issued, you will need to request a new passport.
+Step 9: If you are traveling abroad, and it has been over a year since your passport was issued, you will need to request a new passport.
 You will need to submit the correct form with the U.S. Department of State, along with the most recent passport, the certified copy of the Order and one-color passport photo via USPS.